-YEAR 7 Representations: Students are introduced to the genre of portraiture and create a series of works through the use of traditional methods (painting, drawing, collage) and digital technology (photoshop, stylus and modern applications to create digital works).
-Y YEAR 8 2D to 3D: Students are introduced to the design to product development.
+2D to 3D: Students are introduced to the design to product development.
 They will transfer a drawing to a computer program to create their design.
 Students will then need to create a 3D model in clay and then turn it into a finished product using other materials.

-Sense of Place: This yearly unit encourages students to visually explore a specific 'place' and then create a series of artworks that allow others to experience aspects of it and gain an understanding or sense of what makes up that place and gives it form and feeling.
-Term 1: Printmaking Students will create a panoramic print using traditional and contemporary printmaking techniques.
-YEAR 9 Term 2: Sculpture Students will create two contemporary, functional sculptures, exploring traditional and new materials.
-Ho All an Ple Term 3: Painting Students will explore various painting techniques, creating a folio of small experimental works and one resolved work. pre ho As Stu Term 4: Experimental Photography Students will explore the medium of photography, using different techniques to create a folio of photographic works. • recom al Arts Prerequisites: While not essential, it is highly amended that students have completed Semester 1 of 9 Visual Art before undertaking the Year 10 Visual Art course. • Stu (sk an
+Sense of Place: This yearly unit encourages students to visually explore a specific themes and then create a series of artworks that explore these to engage their audience.

+Term 1: Printmaking

+Students will create a panoramic print using traditional and contemporary printmaking techniques.

+Term 2: Sculpture

+Students will create two contemporary, functional sculptures, exploring traditional and new materials.

+Term 3: Painting

+Students will explore various painting techniques, creating a folio of small experimental works and one resolved work.

+Term 4: Experimental Photography

+Students will explore the medium of photography, using different techniques to create a folio of photographic works.

+Visual Arts Prerequisites: While not essential, it is highly recommended that students have completed Semester 1 of Year 9 Visual Art before undertaking the Year 10 Visual Art course.